 This state of affairs isn't a secret either.
 The viability of our pension plans is a recurring talking point during each new election cycle.
 This creates an incentive for seniors to retire early to start collecting pension cheques while the system remains fully funded—thereby speeding up the date when these programs do go bust.

-Funding our pension programs aside, there is a range of other challenges rapidly greying populations pose.
+Funding our pension programs aside, there is a range of other challenges rapidly graying populations pose.
 These include:

 - A shrinking workforce may cause salary inflation in those sectors that are slow to adopt computer and machine automation;